 - Check the pop-off before you increase flows to make sure that you are not going to over pressurize the circuit

-If your tank were to run dry during this procedure, you would of course use the ambu bag ventilate until oxygen flow is re-established.
+If your tank were to run dry during this procedure, use your self filling bag to manually ventilate until oxygen flow is re-established.
+Quickly switch to some form of total intravenous anesthesia (TIVA) to maintain anesthesia for your patient until you could return to inhalational anesthesia.
 Work with your surgeon to do this safely without putting the surgery at risk.

 Avoiding the Need To Change A Tank In the Middle

-When running on tanks it´s helpful to run low flows whenever possible.
+When running on tanks it’s helpful to run low flows whenever possible.
 Once induction is complete, closing the circuit and running 500 ml flows is usually possible.
 And inducing and waking with 2-3 liter flows is also possible, despite the practice in the US of using ten liter flows.
 It may take a little longer, but ten liter flows empty your tank pretty quickly.
+(Caveat: don’t use low flows or closed circuit with a Bain or Mapleson-D circuit or dangerous hypercarbia will occur.)